 Stack Overflow eg boasts that they are not writing many tests - “because of their active community and heavy usage of static code”.
 Yes - you can do that of course if you offload testing to your community and clients.

-A policy to follow: If there is a bug, fix it and write a test
+The golden rule of tests: If there is a bug, fix it and write a test

-That’s something that always makes sense: You can write only a few tests intentionally.
+That’s something that always makes sense: You can write only a few tests initially.
 But if you discover a bug - make it a practice to write a test against it - on the lowest possible level.
 And that means NOT writing an end to end test by default.

 Update 2022-11-29 - Stack Overflow now proud of their tests